 Without the sun’s hot light shining in the windows, your air conditioner won’t have to work as hard.
 And in the winter, of course, doing the opposite can help heat your house.
 There tons of great looking blinds, awnings, and window films to help you harness or block the sun’s powerful rays.

 Lighting the exterior of your home used to be tricky because you had to find a way to get power to the lights while, at the same time, we want to find global warming solutions.
 But with the advancement in renewable power technology, these have gotten a lot easier.
 Solar Garden Lights, security lights, and area lights now come completely integrated with a panel, battery, electronic eye, and lights.
 Installation is usually as easy as hanging a picture and the prices start at less than $50.
 So whether you are trying to put some accent lights in your garden, shed some light in your tool shed, or trying to brighten those dark steps, lights powered by the sun are a great alternative.

-These days we carry so many electronic devices around with us it kind of feels like we are a walking Radio Shack.
+These days we carry so many electronic devices around with us it kind of feels like we are a walking Circuit City.
 The hardest part is figuring out how to keep these things charged.
-Now there are cool-looking portable solar chargers that will keep your iPod or blackberry running in a pinch.
+Now there are cool-looking portable solar chargers that will keep your iPod or iPhone running in a pinch.
 They are lightweight, folding, and very durable to handle the rigors of travel and outdoors situations.
 And if you are indoors and in need of a quick charge, most of them will work by simply them putting near a window.
 See also this post about why colleges and universities must take an active and leading role on climate change.

 Home and Garden Decor